-A full-day event, including lunch and closing reception.
+A full-day event, with lunch and closing reception.

-An initiative of the Landscape Ontario Designer Sector Group.
+An initiative of Landscape Ontario's Landscape Designer Sector Group.

 Sessions qualify for OALA Continuing Education Credits.

 $140 for Members, and $190 Non-Members until December 15

 $190 for Members and $270 Non-Members after December 15

 Admission to Congress '18 Trade Show Exhibits and the Tailgate Party is included in registration prices.
 The Congress Conference and other special events are a separate fee.

 Join your sector peers and learn about what Landscape Ontario Horticultural Trades Association's Designer Group is doing on your behalf, and help shape future initiatives and projects.

 In today's competitive marketplace, the wrong message can destroy trust and credibility while the right approach develops important relationships and gives your company a competitive advantage.
 However, no communication is complete until the message is received and acted upon.
 Ultimately most of us prefer one of four styles of communication; that’s why it’s vital to understand your customers' preferred style.
 In this session, you’ll learn how to spot the clues we all provide and how to adapt your own style so your message is received.
 You’ll discover “The Trust Equation” and how trust impacts your bottom line and why a good story transcends facts and statistics.
 Aprille will help you create rapport, build strategic partnerships and ultimately, close more design sales.